 Merck

-Merck Group, commonly referred to as “Merck Group,” holds a place of honor among pioneering corporate entities and traces its roots back to the pharmaceutical industry.
-Founded in 1668, this brand with deep roots has survived more than three and a half centuries, making a significant contribution to the pharmaceutical industry with a multitude of products.
+Merck Group, commonly called “Merck Group,” holds a place of honor among pioneering corporate entities and traces its roots back to the pharmaceutical industry.
+Founded in 1668, this brand with deep roots has survived over three and a half centuries, significantly contributing to the pharmaceutical industry with many products.

 The Merck brand emblem is an intriguing combination of modern and classic.
 This symbolic image distinguishes the brand from its counterparts in the pharmaceutical field, carrying a pioneering spirit.
 The font chosen for the word mark subtly embodies fluidity, hinting at the company’s dynamism and adaptability.
 The retention of thin serifs in the typeface is a tribute to Merck’s long-standing authority in the industry.
-This combination captures the essence of the brand, which respects its past while being forward-looking and embracing the nuances of modern design aesthetics.
+This combination captures the brand’s essence, which respects its past while being forward-looking and embracing the nuances of modern design aesthetics.

 Moderna

 The bright red hue of its logo is eye-catching and symbolizes the company’s passion and desire to advance healthcare.
-Using a lowercase sans-serif font, Moderna creates a sense of accessibility and modernity.
+Moderna uses a lowercase sans-serif font to create a sense of accessibility and modernity.
 The thin, light blue line brings a contrasting visual element and evokes medical feelings reminiscent of surgical sutures.

 MSD